Under Construction

 – Sir Charles Saunders (featured on pictured stamp) established Canada’s reputation as a leading producer of quality wheat.

-– Creek Farm, located on the south side of Dundas at First Avenue and originally the homestead of Dr. Bucke (who ran the London Psychiatric Hospital), was acquired by William Saunders, Charles’ father.
+– Creek Farm, located on the south side of Dundas at First Avenue and originally the homestead of Dr. Bucke (who ran the London Asylum), was acquired by William Saunders, Charles’ father.
 This farm was one of the first experimental farms used for developing a wheat called ‘Marquis Wheat’ which revolutionized large scale wheat farming in the west.

 Marquis Wheat